nickw444/flask-ldap3-login/docs/source/configuration.rst

 Configuration
 =============

-The following configuration values are used by Flask-Security:
+The following configuration values are used by Flask-LDAP3-Login:

 Core
 ----